Global automakers scramble to assess damage from huge blasts at China port

 "We have a task force in the area to find out more and which is primarily concerned with the wellbeing of our employees," a VW spokeswoman said.

-Ford Motor Co (F.N), Nissan Motor Co Ltd (7201.T) and Toyota also said they were checking their cars parked around the port.
+Ford Motor Co, Nissan Motor Co Ltd and Toyota also said they were checking their cars parked around the port.

-BMW AG (BMWG.DE) said it has two vehicle distribution centers near the port but the damage was unknown given the area had been cordoned off by authorities.
+BMW AG said it has two vehicle distribution centres near the port but the damage was unknown given the area had been cordoned off by authorities.

 (Reporting by Jake Spring and Beijing newsroom in BEIJING and Maki Shiraki, Ritsuko Shimizu, Kentaro Hamada, Yuka Obayashi in TOKYO, Tony Munroe in SEOUL, Edward Taylor and Jan Schwartz in FRANKFURT; Writing by Chang-Ran Kim; Editing by Dean Yates, Paul Tait and Kazunori Takada)